 13. Correction of Personal Information

-The entity must ensure that they collect inaccurate, up to date, complete, relevant information that is not misleading.
+The entity must ensure that they collect accurate, up to date, complete, relevant information that is not misleading.
 The APP entity must also notify other affected entities of the changes.
 If they refuse to correct information then they must notify the individual and set out reasons for the refusal.